joemaidman/blades-in-motion/README.md

 # Blades in motion
 This project reverse engineers radio frequencies (RF) from a ceiling fan remote control using RTL-SDR (software defined radio), SDR#, an audio editor (audacity) and replays the signals using an Arduino micro controller with an RF transmitter.

-This post will explain how I went about sniffing, analysing and replaying the RF signals from a pair of remote operated ceiling fans operating on the 434Mhz frequency, as well as some of the science I learned along the way.
-In a world where we expect our data to be transferred securely encrypted, it may come as a surprise that so much is hiding in plain sight!
-While this example may seem trivial, suppose this were your doorbell or maybe your garage door or perhaps your wireless alarm system...

 [Read the full blog post](http://www.joemaidman.com/?p=317)

 ## Summary